 Most of our efforts went into implementing a strong and effective Pinterest strategy.
 We made a business profile, worked on its branding and activated rich pins.
 We started pinning a lot more by scheduling pins via Tailwind.
 Since we started using Tailwind, our Pinterest monthly views skyrocketed to 63,200 with an increase by + 339%.
 Not too shabby!
 So, I definitely recommend using Tailwind.
-They have a free trial, so you can try it for yourself.
+They have a free trial, and they don’t even ask for your credit card details, so you can try it for yourself.
 I’m 100% sure you will love it!

 Why am I 100% sure you will love it?
 Because Tailwind helps boost your traffic in so many different ways!
 In a nutshell, its best features are: